 - As now we know the ref_id is actually unique key in every documents while output data type from aggregation is Array.
 So we can just return the first element of the array or return empty object if the

-doesn’t existed.
+ref_iddoesn’t existed.

 Clean up Response Output by using $project